 The Steering Committee meets at least twice a year.

 The dispositions below apply to all governance bodies for this working group, unless otherwise specified.
-For all matters related to membership action, including without limitation: meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation or removal, the terms set forth in Section 6 of the Eclipse Foundation Bylaws apply.
+For all matters related to membership action, including without limitation: meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation or removal, the respective terms set forth in the Eclipse Foundation Bylaws apply.

 This section only applies to the Steering Committee.
 All representatives shall hold office until their respective successors are appointed or elected, as applicable.
 There shall be no prohibition on re-election or re-designation of any representative following the completion of that representative’s term of office.

-Elected representatives shall each serve one-year terms and shall be elected to serve from April 1 to March 31 of each calendar year, or until their respective successors are elected and qualified.
+Elected representatives shall each serve one-year terms and shall be elected to serve from May 13 to May 12 of each calendar year, or until their respective successors are elected and qualified.

 All meetings may be held at any place that has been designated by resolution of the corresponding body.
 All meetings may be held remotely using phone calls, video calls or any other means as designated by resolution of the corresponding body.

-The OpenMobility Working Group uses the normal infrastructure provided to Eclipse projects, including, among others, mailing lists, forums, bug trackers, source code repositories, continuous integration servers, build servers, and web sites.
+The openMobility Working Group uses the normal infrastructure provided to Eclipse projects, including, among others, mailing lists, forums, bug trackers, source code repositories, continuous integration servers, build servers, and web sites.

-The Eclipse Foundation will provide access to its network of developers to facilitate the community building and the dissemination of the OpenMobility innovations.
-The Eclipse Foundation will use its communication channels such as its Newsletter, Twitter, or LinkedIn channels to promote key OpenMobility events and encourage its members to join and participate in the OpenMobility working group.
+The Eclipse Foundation will provide access to its network of developers to facilitate the community building and the dissemination of the openMobility innovations.
+The Eclipse Foundation will use its communication channels such as its Newsletter, Twitter, or LinkedIn channels to promote key openMobility events and encourage its members to join and participate in the openMobility working group.